 Naval architects design and oversee the construction, survey and repair of marine craft and floating structures, including naval craft, passenger and cargo ships, submarines, high-speed ferries and catamarans, tugs, boats, yachts and oil rigs.

 - Good oral and written communication skills

 - Able to work independently or as part of a team

 Education & Training for a Naval Architect

 To become a naval architect you usually have to complete a degree in engineering with a major in naval architecture.
 To get into these courses you usually need to gain your Senior Secondary Certificate of Education.
 Prerequisite subjects, or assumed knowledge, in one or more of mathematics, physics and chemistry are normally required.
-A number of universities in Australia offer degrees in engineering with a major in naval architecture.
 Universities have different prerequisites and some have flexible entry requirements.
 Contact the institutions you are interested in for more information.